rrigato/architecture/clean_architecture/first_edition.md

 - usecases depend on Entities from a flow of control perspective, but are defined according to the needs of the usecase by the dependency inversion principle

 > we certainly do not want our usecases to know about our HTML or SQL

+- usecase should accept and return simple data structures
+  - The data structures are not dependent on anything

+- Request/Response objects should be independent of entities because they change for different reasons

+- business rules should be the most independent/reusable code in the application

+- This chapter aligns with the following layer responsibilities:
+  - entities = Value objects with just properties
+  - usecase = functions that take/return python built ins or entities
+  - repo = any external I/O
+  - entry = validators to be used across externals, takes ValidRequest objects, returns ResponseSuccess/ResponseFailure objects, calls repo, passes repo results to usecase